-Applicant Signature Date Witness Management has the righ time. t to add or chan ge these duties of the position at any
+Applicant Signature Date Witness Management has the right time. to add or chan ge these duties of the position at any

 JOB DESCRIPTION Town Clerk

 This is a major administrative position responsible for planning, supervising and directing the operation of the Town Clerk Department.